Proportional Fairness in Obnoxious Facility Location: Introduction

 The obnoxious facility location problem models many real-world facility placements which negatively impact nearby agents, such as a prison or a power plant~\citep{ChDr22}.
 Aside from the geographic placement of an obnoxious facility, the OFLP can also be applied to various collective decision making problems.
 For instance, when agents are averse to their worst possible social outcomes (represented by their locations), the problem captures issues where a decision needs to be made on a social policy or a budget composition.
 When a socially sensitive or a politically undesirable policy needs to be implemented, the placements of such a policy in the space of outcomes may need to take equity considerations.

 It is known that placing the facility at one of the interval endpoints maximizes the sum of agent distances \citep{CYZ13}, but such a solution may not be `proportionally fair' for the agents.
-To build intuition, consider the instance depicted in Figure~\ref{fig:example} where there are two agents at $0.1$ and five agents at $0.8$.
+To build intuition, consider the instance depicted in Figure~\ref{fig:example}.
 The optimal utilitarian solution (which maximizes the sum of agent distances) places the facility at $0$, disproportionately disadvantaging the agents at $0.1$ who are located only $0.1$ distance from the facility.
 A facility location of $0.45$ results in both groups of agents having the same distance from the facility, and would be considered to be more `fair' in the egalitarian sense.
 However, it is not proportionally fair: despite having over twice as many agents, the group of agents at $0.8$ have the same distance from the facility as the group of agents at $0.1$.
 A proportionally fair solution places the facility at $0.3$, and results in the distance between a group of agents and the facility being proportional to the size of the group.

 In this work, we pursue notions of \emph{proportional fairness} as a central concern for the problem.
 Specifically, we formulate a hierarchy of proportional fairness axioms which guarantee that each group of agents at the same location are a distance from the facility proportional to the relative size of the group.
 While proportional fairness axioms have been formulated and studied in the classic facility location problem \citep{ALLW21}, they have not yet been applied to the OFLP.
 Our paper provides a comprehensive overview of proportionally fair solutions for the obnoxious facility location problem, examining the interplay between proportional fairness and utilitarian/egalitarian welfare, and investigating concerns of agent strategic behaviour in both the deterministic and randomized settings.